Chilean Navy: Depression and mutiny (1902–1950)

 In 1904, Brazil ordered two Minas Gerais-class dreadnoughts to be built by the United Kingdom.
 In response, Argentina ordered two Rivadavia-class dreadnoughts with an option for a third from the United States.
 They also ordered 12 destroyers from three nations in Europe.
-With its major rival acquiring so many modern vessels, Chile was forced to respond, though this was delayed by a financial depression brought on by a major earthquake and a drastic fall in the nitrate market in 1906 and 1907, respectively.
+With its major rival acquiring so many modern vessels, Chile was forced to respond, although this was delayed by a financial depression brought on by a major earthquake and a drastic fall in the nitrate market in 1906 and 1907, respectively.
 Eventually, Chile ordered two Almirante Latorre-class super-dreadnoughts and six Almirante Lynch-class destroyers from British shipyards, but received only two destroyers before the rest were purchased by the Royal Navy during World War I; of these, Chile would finally receive three destroyers and one battleship, the Almirante Latorre, after the War.

 Chile also received six British H-class submarines from the Royal Navy in 1917, and purchased three Capitan O'Brien-class submarines and six Serrano-class destroyers in the late 1920s.
 Its fleet of cruisers, though, all built in the 1890s, were totally outdated by the time the Great Depression forced their retirements without replacements.

 In 1931, the navy once more made headlines in Chilean politics when large portions of it (26 ships) began a mutiny that demanded the president to rescind a salary reduction.
 The demands were later expanded to include an agrarian reform, industrial "solidarity", and the payment of the external debt by the "millionaires".
 The mutineers had their ships located at Coquimbo and Talcahuano's naval base, which they controlled.
 Chilean government responded by sending the Chilean Air Force to bombard the ships in Coquimbo and charging Talcahuano's naval base.
-After the quelling of the rebellion, the navy was purged, though the mutiny had its origin among the lower ranks.
+After the quelling of the rebellion, the navy was purged, although the mutiny had its origin among the lower ranks.

 These economic and political factors, along with Chile's neutrality for much of World War II, meant that the navy did not acquire any warships until after the war.